Hawthorne Caballeros Drum and Bugle Corps: DCA years (1966-present)

-A member of DCA since 1966, the Caballeros have fielded a finalist corps every year since.
 The corps would be the first to distinguish themselves with a winning streak, winning DCA championships thrice from 1973 to 1975.
 In 1984 and 1985, the Caballeros completed two undefeated seasons.
-In 1989, during the DCA's twenty-fifth anniversary celebration, fans voted the Caballeros as their all-time favorite drum and bugle corps.
 In 2002, the corps would place outside of the top five for the first time in 34 years.
 The corps would place its lowest in recent years with the 2005 season.
 However, the corps would climb back into the top five in subsequent years, but fall back out top five for the 2018 season.
 In 2020, with the growing threat of COVID-19, the Caballeros would not perform a season for the first time since its founding.
 In 2021, the Caballeros completed an undefeated championship season.
 The Caballeros have won ten championships, the most recent being in 2021.